The information that we collect

 Third party websites and cookies

 On our website, we sometimes embed or include links to third party sites.
 They have their own privacy policies and do not accept responsibility or liability for the privacy practices of third party websites.
 Third party sites may also have cookies which we have no control over.

-If you have any complaints regarding how we use your personal data – or questions about how we process your personal data – please contact us on [email protected].
+If you have any complaints regarding how we use your personal data – or questions about how we process your personal data – please contact us on [email protected] with the subject line “Data protection”.
 If you are not satisfied with our response, you have the right to lodge a complaint with the Information Commissioner’s Office.